pwalsh/openbudgets/docs/guide/interfaces/api.rst

 Overview
 --------

-Open Budget has a web API to expose all public data stored in an instance.
+Open Budgets has a web API to expose all public data stored in an instance.

 The API is currently at v1.

-The API allows developers to build apps and visualizations on top of Open Budget data.
+The API allows developers to build apps and visualizations on top of Open Budgets data.

 Data from the API is returned in JSON format.